-At the classroom level, TACMO is committed to paying focused attention to behaviors that interfere with student's right to learn in a safe and comfortable environment.
-When the behavior of a student interferes with this right, teachers will follow a process to remind the student of their commitment to the classroom respect agreements, redirect the student to a more appropriate behavior or a refocus form, and repair the harm done through meetings, mediation and application of logical responses (consequences) to the behavior.
-Students may be referred to the office for administrative support.
-Parents may be contacted to participate in supporting their student, the student may be referred for participation in a social skills group, and/or the student may be referred to the school-based mental health clinician for services.
-Student progress will be monitored and reviewed and the student will return to Tier 1 support once behavior has improved.
+At the classroom level, TACMO has a commitment to giving focused attention to any and all behaviors that interfere with the right of all students to learn in a safe and comfortable environment.
+When the behavior of a student interferes with this right, teachers will follow a process to remind the student of their commitment to the classroom respect agreements, redirect the student to a more appropriate behavior or to a refocus form, and repair the harm done through meetings, mediation and application of logical responses (consequences) to the behavior.
+Parents may be contacted, at teacher discretion, to participate in supporting their student through the process, and the student will be monitored on a limited basis until they meet again with the teacher to review ongoing behavior progress.
+After the third time through this process for any single student, the repair will automatically include referral to the office.